Lily Bulb Cultural Instructions

 from deer and rabbits, which are particularly attracted to the Oriental Lilies.

+Lilies are dormant at the time of shipment.
+Plant them right away.
 Bulbs can be stored in the refrigerator or other cool place

 (34 to 40 degrees F) until planting.
 Unlike other bulbs, lilies are never

 completely dormant and should be planted as soon as possible after receipt.
+Sprouting should occur in just a few weeks and glorious flowers within months.